-Poland is a wonderful country.
+Poland is a wonderful place.
 Located in Eastern Europe, the country is home to a storybook landscape that features a number of places that are unlike any others in the world.
-The following jaw-dropping places in Poland are must-see places on any Polish travel itinerary.
+The following beautiful places in Poland are must-see on any Polish travel itinerary.

-You will never find a place like the Crooked Forest in any other part of the world.
-It’s the hidden gem of Eastern Europe.
+It’s the hidden gem of Eastern Europe – it’s hard to find a place like the Crooked Forest in any other part of the world.
 The forest, which can be found just outside Nowe Czarnowo in West Pomerania, Poland, is an arbor of about 400 pines.
 The trees, which were planted around 1930, all bend 90 degrees at their base.

 Despite the odd C-shaped curves at the base of the trees, they still are standing tall and proud.
 This unexplained mystery is attributed to damage by some tree experts.
 Regardless of the reason, each of the trees has the same peculiar and unorthodox look.

 The Skull Chapel in Czermna

 While rather creepy, the Skull Chapel in the town of Czermna Poland is also interestingly beautiful.
 Although the chapel sits unnoticed by most people driving through Czermna, you only have to open the chapel doors to get a whole different view.

 That is because the leg bones and skulls of 3,000 victims of both plagues and wars decorate the ceiling and walls of the chapel.
 In addition, over 20,000 remains are located in the crypt below it.
 Between 1776 and 1804, the bones and skulls were gathered, cleaned, and carefully segmented and displayed by the priest Vaclav Tomasek.

 All macabre adornments were derived from shallow graves that were dug during the Silesian Wars, Thirty Years’ War, and cholera epidemics.
 The idea for the shrine was to commemorate the dead and model it after catacombs and ossuaries in Rome.